-After three days of travelling, I woke up to the crazy sounds of all these birds/insects deep in the wild jungle.
+After three days of traveling, I woke up to the crazy sounds of all these birds/insects deep in the wild jungle.
 The strong smell of coffee floating around in the air.
 I’m in the heart of the Amazon.

 The journey here was long and tiring, the sounds and smells of the jungle are energizing.
 It hasn’t hit me that I’m deep in the middle of nowhere with nothing to do but fly fish.
-The goal is arapaima.
+Our goal is arapaima.
 We will see how it goes, our guides don’t speak much English.
 This will be my home for a month.

 After setting up all the fly gear, we are ready for battle with the mighty arapaima.
 We are heading north to a very strange lake formed like a Y.

 “The First Contact”

 After a few hours, we finally got the first contact, we had a follower that was interested in the fly but refused it at the boat.
 I started to speculate if I might have had the wrong color or wrong size.
 Hours passed and the sun was on its way down.
 It had been a long day, hammering 12 weight rods.

 All the sudden my buddy Lars got a strange strike that was like hitting a big log.
 I look at him and I see him thinking is that a log or could it be a fish?
 I tell him right away set the hook!
 Since we were fishing in that area earlier and there were no trees on the bottom, it just had to be an arapaima!